Rabbi Itamar Shwartz (Author of Bilvavi Mishkan Evner)

-Three Kinds Of Love: For the Creator, For Torah, and For Another Jew.
+Three Kinds Of Love: For the Creator, For Torah, and For Another Jew

 When the Torah was given, there were three great revelations.
 The first revelation was that Hashem came down onto Har Sinai, and opened up all the heavens and showed us that Ain Od Milvado, there is nothing besides for Him.
 The second revelation was the Ten Commandments, which contains the entire Torah.
 The third revelation was that we all stood together with one heart.

 The sefarim hakedoshim reveal that there are three kinds of love that we need to seek: love for Hashem, love for the Torah, and love for the Jewish people.
 These three kinds of love were all revealed at the giving of the Torah.
 Our love for the Creator was revealed when Hashem revealed Himself to us.
 Our love for the Torah was revealed through the Ten Commandments.
 Our love for the Jewish people was revealed when we had complete unity with each other, standing together with one heart.

 The Love We Have Towards Ourselves